neatloaf7/Adafruit-Macropad-FW/README.md

 - I2c gamepad added for mouse control

 ### To do list
+- Modify key coroutine logic to recognize and accept consumer control codes if present in config.json keymap
 - Change animation task logic to await awake event instead of using if statement
 - Remove asyncio.gather from main(), not needed
 - add more pictures